 - enthesitis, which occurs where the ligaments or tendons meet the bones

 - dactylitis, which affects the fingers and toes

-Anyone with psoriasis who has joint pain or stiffness should speak to their doctor.
+Anyone with psoriasis who has joint pain or stiffness should talk with their doctor.
 Early treatment can reduce the risk of permanent joint damage.

-The researchers found that 60 percent of those with PsA had some degree of hearing loss, compared with only 8.3 percent of those without the condition.
+The researchers found that 60% of those with PsA had some degree of hearing loss, compared with only 8.3% of those without the condition.
 They concluded that PsA may lead to damage in the inner ear.

 Chronic kidney disease appears to be more common among people with psoriasis.

 Scientists reporting in 2016 described this as “logical,” because psoriasis has links with cardiovascular disease, and kidney disease shares the same risk factors.

 In addition, the treatments people use for psoriasis are likely to have a toxic effect on the kidneys.